-Local sailor adopts dog from deployment
+Local sailor reunited with dog adopted from deployment

-NORFOLK Va,-Petty Officer 2nd class Royce Walters was deployed on new year`s eve,no big celebrations but he did see a lot of stray dogs near his camp.
+NORFOLK, Va. - Petty Officer 2nd class Royce Walters was deployed on New Year's Eve.
+There were no big celebrations, but he did see a lot of stray dogs near his camp.

 One dog caught his eye.